-The EPS and PDF export feature relies on the VectorGraphics package of the FreeHEP project (see java.freehep.org).
+The EPS and PDF export feature relies on the VectorGraphics package of the FreeHEP project (see https://java.freehep.org).
 The "Renew FreeHEP Export" plugin provides a property for the configuration of the font handling (de.renew.io.export.epsFontHandling).
 It can be set to Embed, Shapes or None.
 The Shapes option is the default as it produces the most similar output with respect to screen display.
 However, the generated files can become rather large.
 The None option comes close to the old Renew export behavior without any font information included.
 The Embed option should be the best (theoretically), but it often produces unreadable results.

 The background of drawings exported to eps can also be set to transparent by setting the property de.renew.io.export.eps-transparency to true.
+Included images with transparency (alpha) always get a white background.
+If you want to include transparent images, we recommend to use the PDF export.

 PNG This function produces a PNG image that contains the current drawing.
 A file with the default extension of .png is generated.
 This export format differs from the previously mentioned formats since it is pixel-oriented instead of vector-based.
 The generated image has a fixed resolution that cannot be scaled without loss of information.
+The background of exported PNG images is transparent.
 The PNG export is based on the FreeHEP library.

-The keyboard shortcut for this function is Ctrl+0.
+The keyboard shortcut for this function is Ctrl+9.